Daniel-Marynicz/ContactApp/README.md

 * [Composer]    - A Dependency Manager for PHP
 * [PHP_CodeSniffer] PHP_CodeSniffer tokenizes PHP, JavaScript and CSS files and detects violations of a defined set of coding standards
 * [PHPUnit] The PHP Testing Framework
+* [Behat] A php framework for autotesting your business expectations.
 * [PHPStan] PHP Static Analysis Tool - discover bugs in your code without running it!
+* [Deptrac] Keep your architecture clean.

 ### Coding standards